 Sooner or later, most business owners or marketing managers decide they need marketing support.
 The next question is what form of help?
 Do I hire freelancers?
 Bring on someone full-time?
 Or partner with an agency?

-Here are the pros and cons of each, with an admittedly subjective view from an agency owner.
+Here are the pros and cons of each, with an admittedly subjective view from the owner of a marketing company.

 This is probably the lowest priced option, but you have to factor in your time to recruit, manage and review your freelancers.
 You’ll need to align your strategies each and every time with them in order to maintain brand consistency.
 Even then, each freelancer has his/her own interpretation.
 Most importantly, there is very little loyalty.
 We’ve inherited dozens of websites literally because, “Our freelancer moved away, went out of business or simply disappeared.”